olympiaformat/olympia/docs/index.md

 Olympia as a format also uses relative paths across the board, so that you can easily port your Olympia catalog from one storage to another by simply copying all the contents a directory.

-### Embedded Component for Catalog Server Standards
+### Embedded Component for Communication Protocol Servers

-If you would like to build a catalog server that is compliant with open or proprietary catalog standards like Apache Iceberg REST catalog standard, you can use Olympia to handle all the technical complexities of interacting with different types of objects in a catalog, and put your focus on developing business logic in your catalog server such as authentication, server routing, server monitoring, etc.
+If you would like to build a server that is compliant with open or proprietary communication protocols like the Apache Iceberg REST catalog standard, you can use Olympia to handle all the technical complexities of interacting with different types of objects in a catalog, and put your focus on developing business logic in your catalog server such as authentication, server routing, server monitoring, etc.